mong2/quarantine_jira/README.md

 * Make sure that your policies are configured to create events on failure.
 * You'll need an administrative (read + write) API key for your Halo account.
 * You'll need to have Docker installed.
 * Create a quarantine group in your Halo account, with the appropriately restrictive firewall rules.

-## Running the tool
+## Using the tool
 Clone the code and build the container:

         git clone https://github.com/cloudpassage/quarantine